SculptTechProject/SculptTechProject/README.md

 # 👋 Hey, I'm Mateusz!

-💻 I'm a backend-focused developer passionate about building efficient and scalable applications – especially with C#.
+💻 I'm a backend-focused developer passionate about building efficient and scalable applications – especially with C# (or fast MVP with Express.js 😉).

 📱 I also build mobile apps using React Native to bring ideas to life on the go.